lcrespom/resty/README.md

 - `--data`: directory used to store JSON files.
 Defaults to working directory.
 - `--prefix`: API prefix.
 Defaults to /api.
 - `--delay`: response delay in milliseconds.
 Defaults to 0.
 - `--write-time`: interval between file updates in milliseconds.
 Defaults to 1000.

-## ToDo
-- Parse and use command-line parameters
+If set to 0, data will not be written to file.